-The specialty product range should offer something special or distinctive.
+The specialty product range should offer something distinctive.
 It enhances an operation's image, and gives it a cutting edge over competitors.
-While image is important, be aware of the pitfall of stocking large quantities of very high priced wines that you might not be able to sell.
-It only wastes storage capacity and and unnecessarily ties up capital.
+While image is important, be careful not to stock large quantities of high priced wines that you might not be able to sell.
+It both wastes storage capacity and ties up capital.
 When stocks of expensive growths are nearly depleted, it's usually possible to replenish supplies on short order these days.
 You can save space and expense by letting your suppliers handle storage as much as possible.
 Building a specialty product range depends on the scope of the core selection, the level of product awareness, the image and popularity of a restaurant or shop, as well as employee commitment.
 Specialties to consider include:

 - distinctive varietals in various styles

-- specially aged wines (e.g., barrique)
+- > specially aged wines (e.g., barrique)

-- mature vintages
+- > mature vintages

 - rarities

-- particularly high qualities (e.g., Eiswein).
+- > particularly high qualities (e.g., Eiswein)

 The special offer product range comes into play on an occasional basis or for operational reasons to stimulate sales.
-It basically includes:
+It includes: